 The Process of Printing Your Books

-- You pick out the booklet type you need and add them to your cart, similar to most other shopping websites.
-During this step, you can upload your art file, calculate shipping rates, and make payment.
+You pick out the booklet type you need and add them to your cart, similar to most other shopping websites.
+During this step, you can upload your art file, calculate shipping rates, and make payments.

-- Once your booklet order moves into total production, you will receive updates by email.
-The earliest notification provides you an estimated print and ship date.
-Follow-up emails usually continue once we complete printing, then another when tracking is made available from shipping.
+Once your booklet order moves into total production, you will receive updates by email.
+The earliest notification provides you with an estimated print and ship date.
+Follow-up emails usually continue once we complete printing, then when tracking is made available from shipping.
 We believe communication is crucial.

 Start Printing Booklets Today!